elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Add to home screen / app drawer

-Unfortunately there is no standard for adding you app to the home screen.
+Unfortunately there is no standard for adding your app to the home screen.
 This is the current state:

 * **iOS** There is a [+] Add to Home Screen option button in the Share menu.
 * **Firefox** When served under HTTPS and with a valid App Manifest a House with a plus is added next to the address bar.